giannipetrella/MegaQuiverTools/docs/src/tutorial.md

 true
 ```

-The method `isampystable()` determines whether the codimension of the θ-semistable locus,
+The method `isamplystable()` determines whether the codimension of the θ-semistable locus,
 ``\mathrm{R}^{\theta-sst}(Q,\mathbf{d})\subset\mathrm{R}(Q,\mathbf{d})``, is at least 2.

 The method `allHNtypes()` provides a list of all the Harder-Narasimhan types that appear in the problem.